 - Have you helped people in a similar situation to avoid being charged?

 - What is the cost, and how will I pay?

 - Can I see references and testimonials from previous clients?
 This is particularly important.
 If they can’t provide real reviews from past clients, this should be a big red flag.

 What Makes The Law Place Different From Other Florida Law Firms?

-We understand how stressful Florida’s court systems can be, especially for young people facing the possibility of their whole life being altered.
+At The Law Place, we understand how stressful Florida’s court systems can be, especially for young people facing the possibility of their whole life being altered.
 We will be by your side every step of the way.
 We are here to listen, investigate, and put together the best possible defense tailored to the audience that will hear it.